kellannd/langsam418-vr/README.md

 [Add in how we made this application.
 How did you structure your code?
 How can you access it and run it?
 What libraries or API's did you use?]

 ## Challenges & Future Work
-[What was hard?
-What's next?]
-It was hard to connect MetaQuest to Unity because there was a lot of bugs when installing and setting it up.
-Some computers were more compatible than others, and had an easir time rendering and connecting the environment to Unity.
-Additionally, we had a difficult time connecting the MetaQuest controllers to Unity.
+- It was hard to connect MetaQuest to Unity because there was a lot of bugs when installing, setting it up, and dealing with storage issues.
+- Some computers were more compatible than others, and had an easier time rendering and connecting the environment to Unity.
+- A teammeber couldn't work with the simulator due to having MacOS Intel.
+- We initially struggled with connecting the MetaQuest controllers to Unity.
+- We had a difficult time independently working on the project since there wasn't an efficient way to share work or have a smooth version control system setup when it comes to unity, and it slowed down development efficiency.
+- As we neared the end of the project and we had a ton of assets Unity kept crashing.

 ## AI & Collaboration
 Minimal AI usage besides for asset creation - mostly developed manually.